 Fortunately, automated web application security and vulnerability management tools like Acunetix allow organizations to have the best of both worlds.
 With Acunetix, security teams can setup scheduled automated scans, to test for thousands of web application vulnerabilities and misconfigurations.

 However, Acunetix, unlike conventional vulnerability scanners, not only provides a list of scan results with remediation advice based on best practices, but also provides a suite of vulnerability management tools.

-After the vulnerability gets fixed, Acunetix may be used to re-test the vulnerability to make sure it’s properly fixed, and then automatically marks it as “Closed”, completing the vulnerability management lifecycle.
+After the vulnerability gets fixed, Acunetix may be used to re-test the vulnerability to make sure it’s properly fixed, and then automatically marks it as Fixed, completing the vulnerability management lifecycle.

 Generate technical and regulatory reports at the touch of a button

 Furthermore, Acunetix allows you to instantly and easily generate a wide variety of technical and regulatory and compliance reports such as PCI DSS, HIPAA, OWASP Top 10 and many others.
-Additionally, Acunetix allows users to export vulnerability data to Issue Trackers such as Atlassian JIRA, GitHub and Microsoft Team Foundation Server (TFS).
+Additionally, Acunetix allows users to export vulnerability data to Issue Trackers such as Atlassian Jira, GitHub, GitLab, Microsoft Team Foundation Server (TFS), Bugzilla, and Mantis.

 Naturally, all of the information Acunetix provides is also available at a glance in the Acunetix Dashboard, and thanks to Acunetix’s multi-user, multi-role capabilities, users can only see what they’re meant to.
 This, together with multi-engine support is especially useful for large enterprises that need to run a large volume of scans as part of their security program.